What is emotional freedom technique?

 Does EFT work?

-There have been numerous clinical trials which have consistently shown that EFT is safe and effective, leading to lasting change.
+There have been many clinical trials which have consistently shown that EFT is safe and effective, leading to lasting change.
 You can find some of these studies referenced on Dawson Church’s website, EFT Universe.

 Is it linked to any religion or religious practice?